microsoft/FluidFramework/docs/content/docs/advanced/dds-anatomy.md

 ### Conflict avoidance

 Some data structures may not need to worry about conflict because their nature makes it impossible.
-For instance, an OwnedSharedMap only permits a single user (the owner) to make modifications to the data, and all other clients are read-only.
+For instance, the Counter DDS increment operations can be applied in any order, since end result of the addition will be the same.
 Characteristics of data structures that can take this approach:

 1. The data structure somehow ensures no data can be acted upon simultaneously by multiple users (purely additive, designated owner, etc.)